visipedia/inat_comp/2021/README.md

 Competition launch and data release coming soon!

 ## Details
-There are a total of 10,000 species in the dataset.
+There is a total of 10,000 species in the dataset.
 The full training dataset contains nearly 2.7M images.
 To make the dataset more accessible we have also created a "mini" training dataset with 50 examples per species for a total of 500K images.
 Each species has 10 validation images.
 There are a total of 500,000 test images.

 | Super Category | Species Count | Train Images | Train Mini Images | Val Images | Test Images |
 | ---- | ---- | ---- | ---- | ---- | ---- |